Investor / Entrepreneur

 - Confirmation of acceptance for studies

 A ‘virtual document’ assigned by an education provider (which must be a licensed sponsor) to a migrant.
-The migrant must quote the reference number for their confirmation of acceptance for studies when they apply for permission to study in the UK under Tier 4 of the points-based system.
+The migrant must quote the reference number for their confirmation of acceptance for studies when they apply for permission to study in the UK under the Student route of the points-based system.

 - Declaration of renunciation